 Some take it one step further by requiring you to pass a math test before granting an interview.

-You can consider doing mathematical speed test a few weeks prior your interview to improve your mental calculation.
+You can consider doing mathematical speed test a few weeks prior to your interview to improve your mental calculation.

-Commonly asked questions to prepare you
+Commonly asked interview questions

 I’ve been through a number of interviews at different proprietary trading firms.